Instructions for applying for the Readiness Package grant

 The intermediary should ensure to have undertaken an initial assessment or dialogue with the NIE candidate/applicant and/or DA that includes a discussion of the Adaptation Fund accreditation application form and for clear articulation of initially identified gaps, the methods to fill in such gaps, and expected timeframe for the NIE candidate to meet the related accreditation criteria and obtain accreditation with the Fund.

-The intermediary will be responsible for implementation of the readiness package grant and management of all aspects of procurement, financial and non-financial reporting, including submission of a final completion report to the secretariat.
-Upon approval of the grant proposal by the Board, the intermediary would execute the readiness package and deliver on-the-ground support and technical assistance to the NIE candidate seeking accreditation with the Fund.
-The intermediary would manage the day to day activities of delivering capacity and technical support for the NIE candidate to navigate the accreditation process.
-This includes among other things, procurement, contracting and management of experts/consultants and the delivery of specific outputs and products as agreed together with the secretariat
+The intermediary will be responsible for implementation of the RPG and management of all aspects of procurement, financial and non-financial reporting, including contracting and management of experts/consultants as well as the submission of monitoring reports and a final completion report to the secretariat.
+Upon approval of the grant proposal by the Board, the intermediary would execute the readiness package as per the approved grant proposal and deliver on-the-ground support and technical support for the NIE candidate to successfully navigate the accreditation process of the Fund.

-Upon approval of the grant proposal by the Adaptation Fund Board, the NIE candidate would be expected to drive the process of its accreditation and to work with the intermediary to put in place the necessary institutional arrangements, policies, procedures and capacities to adequately meet the requirements of the Fund’s accreditation criteria and process.
+Upon approval of the grant proposal by the Adaptation Fund Board, the NIE candidate would be expected to drive the process of its accreditation and to work with the intermediary to put in place the necessary institutional arrangements, policies, procedures and capacities to adequately and timeously meet the requirements of the Fund’s accreditation criteria and process.
 This includes making the necessary management decisions, inter-departmental/organizational coordination, and availing the necessary human and financial resources to actively drive the accreditation process within the entity.
-The NIE candidate will be responsible for submitting its own complete application for accreditation to the secretariat and will ultimately be responsible for the application process.
+The NIE candidate will be responsible for submitting its own complete application for accreditation to the secretariat via the online accreditation workflow portal and will ultimately be responsible for the application process.

 Attachments